bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

     - podSelector: {}
 ```

-You can test out connectiving using a curl command :
+You can test out connectivity using a curl command :

 `oc -n [-dev] rsh [pod1 name] curl -v [pod2 ip]:8080`

-You should now recieve a response returning from the curl command.
+You should now receive a response returning from the curl command.

 ## Allow from OpenShift router